Blackstone Griddle 101

 • Cook with whatever you like, but keep smoke points in mind.

-Congrats to all the new griddle owner!
+Congrats to all the new griddle owners out there!

 • blackstone griddle outside with the text Common Mistakes